MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/TeamsFx-preview-and-customize-app-manifest-vs.md

 zone_pivot_groups: teams-toolkit-platform-vs
 ---

+# Customize Teams app manifest for Visual Studio

 :::zone pivot="visual-studio-v17-7"

-## Customize Teams app manifest for Visual Studio

 The Teams app manifest describes how your app integrates into Teams and is shared between local and remote environments.
 The default manifest file is available at the `appPackage/manifest.json` file and the environment variables available from the `env/.env.{env}` file